CliffordIsaboke/yolo/k8's/README.md

 From the review i realized that the error was the same as the images used were from the images created from the last exercise
+At this point I was able to implement the functionality of volumes by use of pvc and pv files.
+Labels were also implemented at this point as per the code